esync-network/docs/docs/merchants/storesetup.md

 3. Fill in the store details, store address and opening hours.
 (Address and opening hours are not applicable for online stores)
 4. Done

-## Request ECS payments
+## Request ECS transactions
-To request payment with ECS, you can use our Cashier App to easily collect ECS.
+To request transactions with ECS, you can use our Cashier App to easily collect ECS.

 To collect money with the Cashier App, just:
 1. Register the Cashier App for your business